NeuviemeDocteur/DMUFR-BOT/README.md

 Discord : https://discord.gg/aNNkGhCG

 # Use of the code
-You can use the bot, but don't copy everything.
+You can use the bot, edit it, but credit me.

 # Information
 1. This bot is in french!